aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Settings/viewoptions/zoomPercent/_index.md

 linktitle: zoomPercent property
 articleTitle: zoomPercent property
 second_title: Aspose.Words for Node.js
 description: "ViewOptions.zoomPercent property.
-Gets or sets the percentage (between 10 and 500) at which you want to view your document."
+Gets or sets the percentage at which you want to view your document."
 type: docs
 weight: 50
 url: /nodejs-net/aspose.words.settings/viewoptions/zoomPercent/